eragon10/train-neural-networks-with-gen-inequalities/README.md

 # lipnet

 This repository contains the code for bachelor thesis "Training neural networks with generalized inequalities".
-The thesis was written at [Institute for Systems Theory and Automatic Control (IST)](https://www.ist.uni-stuttgart.de/de) at the [University of Stuttgart](https://www.uni-stuttgart.de/).
+The thesis was written at the [Institute for Systems Theory and Automatic Control (IST)](https://www.ist.uni-stuttgart.de/de) at the [University of Stuttgart](https://www.uni-stuttgart.de/).

 ### content
  - train neural networks with lipschitz bound
  - three different methods:
    - ADMM method
    - projected gradient descent
    - barrier method
  - use MNIST dataset to train neural network with lipschitz bound

 ### dependencies